 In most states, you can decide who will be in charge of carrying out your funeral arrangements.
 If you don’t appoint someone, state law gives this job to your closest relatives.
-This may be exactly what you want, but if you’d like to name a specific person -- or if you fear that family members may disagree about the best course of action after your death -- you should leave a document clearly naming your choice.
+This may be exactly what you want, but if you’d like to name a specific person—or if you fear that family members may disagree about the best course of action after your death—you should leave a document clearly naming your choice.

-In addition to deciding who will carry out your wishes, it’s also a good idea to leave instructions about what kind of funeral arrangements you would like, including whether you want to be buried or cremated.
+In addition to deciding who will carry out your wishes, it’s also a good idea to leave instructions about what kind of funeral arrangements you'd like, including whether you want to be buried or cremated.
 You can also leave your preferences for other details, such as whether you would like a memorial ceremony, where it should be, and what kind of music to play.

 No matter what you include in your instructions, make it easy for your survivors to find them.
 You can either share copies of your final arrangement documents during your life, or just tell your loved ones where to find them after your death.